 Esther holds a Bachelor’s Degree in Economics and Finance.
 She is an alumna of the Moja Tu program.
 Esther is in charge of the program’s finances.
 Growing up, Esther desired to be an accountant and she is happy to be living her dreams and what’s more, giving back to the organization that saw her through university.
 Previously, Esther worked as an accountant with Kenya’s Ministry of Lands and Physical Planning.
 She is also a certified public accountant.

 Maria is a beneficiary of the Moja Tu educational sponsorship.
-She joined Moja Tu in 2018 and will graduate with a bachelor’s in communication and media studies.
+She joined Moja Tu in 2018 and graduated with a bachelor’s in communication and media studies.
 As a student, Maria was part of the marketing team and helped write blogs, create multimedia content, and manage the TikTok account.
 She was also a student leader and assisted with administrative work.
 Maria dreams of becoming a marketing communications specialist.
 She is excited to kick-start her career in Moja Tu and give back to the program that has seen her through university.

 Lily has been working with Moja Tu on the sidelines for the past few years and has been instrumental with writing and editing of blogs, one-pagers, and other important content.
 She formally joined the organization in 2020 to head the marketing communications team in Kenya.
 She helps with generating ideas for blog, video and social media content, overseeing the marketing team, and editing and publishing marketing content.
 She holds a Bachelor’s degree in Education and a Master’s in Linguistics from Egerton University.
 Lily is currently the Editor and Head of Sales and Marketing of Parents Magazine, based in Nairobi.